-Shaquill Griffin on giving up long pass play against Chargers: ‘I’m making sure it won’t ever happen again’
+Seahawks CB Shaquill Griffin got burned deep against the Chargers, but he vows it won’t happen again

 Griffin Wednesday talked about what happened when the Chargers converted a key third-and-15 that led to a touchdown in a loss to Los Angeles Sunday.

-Shaquill Griffin may be in only his second year in the NFL, by any objective measure still a young player.
+Shaquill Griffin is only in his second year in the NFL, and by any measure is still a young player.

-But last spring, when the Seahawks handed him the role of replacing Richard Sherman at left cornerback, he also understood that the margin for error had lessened considerably while the responsibility the team was giving him had increased considerably.
+But last spring, when the Seahawks handed him the role of replacing Richard Sherman at left cornerback, he also understood that his margin for error had lessened considerably while the responsibility the team was giving him had increased considerably.

-Opposing teams, he knew, would look his direction as often as they could to see if maybe there was a weakness on that side that hadn’t been there the previous six-and-a-half seasons when Sherman manned the left cornerback position (considered the more important of the two corner spots in part because most QBs are right-handed).
+Opposing teams, he knew, would look his direction as often as they could to see if there was a weakness on that side that hadn’t been there the previous six-and-a-half seasons when Sherman manned the left cornerback position.
+Left cornerback is considered the more important of the two corner spots in part because most QBs are right-handed.

 It’s why Griffin was so disappointed in himself Sunday when the veteran Charger duo of quarterback Philip Rivers and receiver Keenan Allen threw a challenge his way and turned it into the longest pass play of the season against Seattle.